-- the defendant was intoxicated at the time of the plea
+- The defendant was intoxicated at the time of the plea5

-Courts look at a "totality of the circumstances" when determining whether a defendant entered a plea knowingly, intelligently, and voluntarily.
-If court records show that the defendant discussed the plea with his/her lawyer, understood the consequences of the plea, and signed the plea agreement voluntarily, then it's unlikely the court with grant a motion to withdraw the plea.
+Nevada courts look at a "totality of the circumstances" when determining whether a defendant entered a plea knowingly, intelligently, and voluntarily.6 If court records show that the defendant discussed the plea with his/her lawyer, understood the consequences of the plea, and signed the plea agreement voluntarily, then it is unlikely the court with grant a motion to withdraw the plea.

-Note that it's not a valid ground for withdrawing a plea for a defendant to claim that he/she is actually innocent of the charges.
+Note that it is not a valid ground for withdrawing a plea for a defendant to claim that he/she is actually innocent of the charges.

-Defendant wasn't informed that probation may be unavailable
+Defendant was not informed that probation may be unavailable

-In order for a plea to be valid, the defendant needs to have been informed what he/she is possibly getting into penalty-wise.
-Mesquite criminal defense attorney Neil Shouse gives an illustration:
+In order for a plea to be valid in Nevada, the defendant needs to have been informed of whether probation is a possibility in his/her case.
+Courts look at the entire record and consider the totality of the circumstances when deciding whether the defendant knew that his/her offense was nonprobational.7 Mesquite criminal defense attorney Neil Shouse gives an illustration:

-David enters a plea for the Nevada crime of burglary.
+Example: David enters a plea for the Nevada crime of burglary.
 He already has one past burglary conviction.
-The judge then orders David to Nevada state prison.
+The judge then orders David to Nevada State Prison.
 David was hoping to get probation, and he files a motion to withdraw the plea.
-If the court determines that David was never informed that probation is unavailable for a second-time burglary offense, then the court should withdraw the plea.
+If the court determines that David was never informed and had no way to know that probation is unavailable for a second-time burglary offense, then the court should withdraw the plea.

-Guilty pleas are fatally defective if the court record shows that the defendant wasn't told that probation may not be available in his/her case.
+Guilty pleas are fatally defective if the court record shows that the defendant could not reasonably know that probation may not be available in his/her case.

 Ineffective assistance of an interpreter/translator

-Non-English speaking defendants are entitled to competent interpreters who correctly translate for them and who don't have a conflict of interest with them.
-If the court can determine that an interpreter caused prejudice to the defendant, then his/her guilty plea may be invalid.
+Non-English speaking defendants are entitled to competent interpreters who correctly translate for them and who do not have a conflict of interest with them.8 If the court can determine that an interpreter caused prejudice to the defendant, then his/her guilty plea may be invalid.

 Yes.
-But if the defendant's first motion to withdraw a plea didn't identify all the grounds for the plea being invalid, the court is less likely to grant any successive motions to withdraw a plea.
+But if the defendant's first motion to vacate a conviction did not identify all the grounds for the plea being invalid, the court is less likely to grant any successive motions to withdraw a plea.